jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

 These utilities are also now customizable in the `theme.flexGrow` and `theme.flexShrink` sections of your config file.

 <h3 class="no-toc">12.
-Explicitly add color and underline styles to links</h3>
+Explicitly add colour and underline styles to links</h3>

-<p class="italic font-normal text-gray-600 mt-4">Impact: High, Effort: Moderate</p>
+<p class="italic font-normal text-grey-600 mt-4">Impact: High, Effort: Moderate</p>

-In v1.0, `a` tags automatically inherit the parent `color` and `text-decoration` styles which means that by default links are no longer blue and do not have an underline.
+In v1.0, `a` tags automatically inherit the parent `colour` and `text-decoration` styles which means that by default links are no longer blue and do not have an underline.

-You are likely already adding a text color class like `text-green-dark` or similar to your links because you probably didn't want the default browser-blue color, but if not you'll need to add a color explicitly:
+You are likely already adding a text colour class like `text-green-dark` or similar to your links because you probably didn't want the default browser-blue colour, but if not you'll need to add a colour explicitly:

 ```diff
 - <a href="#">